What's involved in being a Helpline volunteer?

 - Keep up to date with Alzheimer Scotland news and our work across Scotland.

-What skills are required for this roles?
+What skills are required for this role?

-Both of these roles require the ability to convey information in potentially sensitive environments during periods of high stress for the people who are asking for help.
+This role requires the ability to convey information in potentially sensitive environments during periods of high stress for the people who are asking for help.
 Due to this, these roles are open to people over the age of 18.